-It is good to know that, after a lapse of eighty years, Fox's name is still fresh and green at South Place.
-His immediate successors in the pulpit were mostly failures and the chapel came near to closing.
+It is good to know that, after a lapse of eighty years, Fox's name is still fresh and green His immediate successors in at South Place. the pulpit were mostly failures and the chapel came near to closing.
 Its work was revived by the American, Dr. Conway, an old graduate of Harvard and friend of Emerson.
-Conway continued the work where Fox left off; his old forerunner lived to see him in office and the causes for which he had striven continued and strengthened at South Place Chapel. last, he had no need to mourn lost countries.
+Conway continued the work where Fox left off; his old forerunner lived to see him in office and the causes for which he had striven continued and strengthened at South Place Chapel.
+At the last, he had no need to mourn lost countries.